 The Government Shutdown

 Limited government operations took a toll across the board.
-IPOs stalled due to lack of feedback from the Securities Exchange Commission.
-Major airlines like Southwest, Jet Blue and Alaska Air warned of worsening conditions due to lack of staff (the FAA even started delaying flights at New York’s LaGuardia Airport ).
+IPOs stalled due to a lack of feedback from the Securities Exchange Commission.
+Major airlines like Southwest, Jet Blue, and Alaska Air warned of worsening conditions due to lack of staff (the FAA even started delaying flights at New York’s LaGuardia Airport).
 And the IRS left thousands of pieces of tax paperwork unopened and unprocessed — pushing back the already busy tax season rush.